davegutz/myStateOfCharge/SOC_Photon/README.md

   For Argon Beta config, identical to 'amp' Amp circuit except A3 instead of A5.
 Vc common to both amps (single failure point)
   For Photon Alpha, direct feed to ADS-1013 and no OPA333

-### Particle Photon Device 1A max

-- Particle Photon boards have 9 PWM pins: D0, D1, D2, D3, A4, A5, WKP, RX, TX
-  GND = to 2 GND rails
-  A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
-  A3  = H of 'no amp' amp circuit
-  A3  = 8k2/1uF filter of of Vc of both amp circuits (yes, single point of failure for both amps) A5  = H of 'amp' amp circuit
-  D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D6  = Y-C of DS18 for Tbatt and 4k7 3v3 jumper pullup
-  VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
-  3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm) 5v  = supply to VC-HC-06, R-1-wire
-  TX  = RX of HC-06
-  RX  = TX of HC-06
-  SDA = SDA-ADS-1013 amp, SDA-ADS-1013 no amp, Y-OLED
-  SCL = SCL-ADS-1013 amp, SCL-ADS-1013 no amp, B-OLED

-### Particle Argon Device - assumed at least 1A max

-  GND = to 2 GND rails
-  A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
-  A3  = Filtered Vo of 'no amp' amp circuit
-  A3  = Filtered Vc of both amp circuits (yes, single point of failure for both amps) A5  = Filtered Vo of 'amp' amp circuit
-  D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D6  = Y-C of DS18 for Tbatt and 4k7 3v3 jumper pullup
-  VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
-  3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm) USB  = 5v supply to VC-HC-06, R-1-wire
-  TX  = RX of HC-06
-  RX  = TX of HC-06
-  D0-SDA = SDA-47L16 EERAM, Y-OLED
-  D1-SCL = SCL-47L16 EERAM, B-OLED

 ### EERAM for Argon (47L16)